shovelmn12/wouter/packages/wouter/README.md

     )
   )
   ```
-  Thse single thing that Navigator 1.0 was missing in my eyes is that I couldn't (I could but it was very complex) controll 2 differnt navigators together to create a more reactive UI for the user.
+  The single thing that Navigator 1.0 was missing in my eyes is that I couldn't (I could but it was very complex) control 2 different navigators together to create a more reactive UI for the user.
   Like mounting widgets depending on the current route, doing such a thing with more than 1 navigator is complex.
   Well Wouter can do that
   ```dart